Azure/cosmos-explorer/CODING_GUIDLINES.md

 ☑️ YOU SHOULD use the [GitHub CLI](https://cli.github.com/).
 It has helpful workflows for submitting PRs as well as for checking out other team members PRs.

-✔️ YOU MAY use Windows, Linux (including WSL), or OSX.
+💭 YOU MAY use Windows, Linux (including WSL), or OSX.
 We have team members on all three environments.

-When modifying any engineering systems please keep cross platform compatability in mind.
+✅ DO maintain cross platform compatability when modifying any engineering systems.

 ## Formatting